 There are several varieties of strawberries: June-bearing, day-neutral, ever-bearer, Alpine, and some other somewhat meaningless names.
 In essence, some of this will be about choosing the one best suited for a particular taste.

-Alpine are very small and flavorful, making them well suited for jam makers.
-They fruit in the summer
+Alpine is very small and flavorful, making them well suited for jam makers, and they fruit in the summer.

 These will likely be available at nurseries, or they can be ordered online.
 But, it’s a good idea to prepare the planting space before acquiring the plant.

 Strawberries have a few typical plant-like requirements, but they are also one of the easier plants to deal with it.
 They like the full sun.
 They like loamy, well-drained, and nutrient-rich soil, such as organic potting mix with some compost.
 They have shallow roots, so they must have a steady supply of water, a good weekly watering should suffice, and mulching will help as well.

 The easier aspects of growing strawberries are that they can be planted inside or out, in containers, or garden beds.
 Once established, they will spread and reproduce like crazy, sending out “daughter” plants, which can be transplanted elsewhere to grow more strawberries, either in a friend’s garden or a different one at home.
 Whatever the case, it means more strawberries.

 Taking Care of the Plants